Fyodor Dostoevsky: Back in Russia (1871–1875)

 Back in Russia in July 1871, the family was again in financial trouble and had to sell their remaining possessions.
 Their son Fyodor was born on 16 July, and they moved to an apartment near the Institute of Technology soon after.
 They hoped to cancel their large debts by selling their rental house in Peski, but difficulties with the tenant resulted in a relatively low selling price, and disputes with their creditors continued.
 Anna proposed that they raise money on her husband's copyrights and negotiate with the creditors to pay off their debts in installments.

 Dostoevsky revived his friendships with Maykov and Strakhov and made new acquaintances, including church politician Terty Filipov and the brothers Vsevolod and Vladimir Solovyov.
 Konstantin Pobedonostsev, future Imperial High Commissioner of the Most Holy Synod, influenced Dostoevsky's political progression to conservatism.

-Around early 1872 the family spent several months in Staraya Russa, a town known for its mineral spa.
+Around early 1872, the family spent several months in Staraya Russa, a town known for its mineral spa.
 Dostoevsky's work was delayed when Anna's sister Maria Svatkovskaya died on 1 May 1872, from either typhus or malaria, and Anna developed an abscess on her throat.

-The family returned to St Petersburg in September.
-Demons was finished on 26 November and released in January 1873 by the "Dostoevsky Publishing Company", which was founded by Dostoevsky and his wife.
-Although they accepted only cash payments and the bookshop was in their own apartment, the business was successful, and they sold around 3,000 copies of Demons.
-Anna managed the finances.
-Dostoevsky proposed that they establish a new periodical, which would be called A Writer's Diary and would include a collection of essays, but funds were lacking, and the Diary was published in Vladimir Meshchersky's The Citizen, beginning on 1 January, in return for a salary of 3,000 rubles per year.
-In the summer of 1873, Anna returned to Staraya Russa with the children, while Dostoevsky stayed in St Petersburg to continue with his Diary.
+The family returned to Saint Petersburg in September.
+Demons was finished on 26 November 1872 and released in the following January by the "Dostoevsky Publishing Company", which the Dostoevskys had just established.
+Anna managed the company's finances, sold the book out of their apartment and only accepted cash payments; but Demons was a success, selling around 3,000 copies.
+Dostoevsky proposed that they establish a new periodical called A Writer's Diary, to include a collection of essays, but funds were lacking.
+The Diary was instead published in Vladimir Meshchersky's magazine The Citizen, beginning on 1 January 1873, in return for a salary of 3,000 rubles per year.
+That summer, Anna returned to Staraya Russa with the children, while Dostoevsky stayed in Saint Petersburg to continue with his Diary.